turnkey-commerce/culbertsonexchange-blog/content/posts/2012-01-19-using-simplebrowser-with-specflow-for-bdd-with-asp-net-mvc.md

 ### Conclusion

 I found using the SimpleBrowser easy to use and capable for most testing required for BDD testing with a “headless” browser.
 The resulting tests run very fast and aren’t fragile to minor changes in the HTML.
 The only limitation is that it doesn’t support Javascript but test that require Javascript can be done using WatiN or Selenium as part of automated integration tests rather than BDD.

+****

+5 thoughts on “Using SimpleBrowser with SpecFlow for BDD with ASP.NET MVC”

+{{< figure src="/images/user.png" alt="Commenter" class="commenter">}}Ryan Svihla
+_January 20, 2012 at 8:23 am_
+Very nice write up.

+>As for SimpleBrowser, even without javascript support it will still let me make assertions against content and against anything the javascript would be consuming.
+I look at it as integration testing for views/json/xml responses.

+****

+{{< figure src="http://1.gravatar.com/avatar/7d7f3a3ae79c647242de191255ce6a36?s=44&d=http%3A%2F%2F1.gravatar.com%2Favatar%2Fad516503a11cd5ca435acc9bb6523536%3Fs%3D44&r=G" alt="Commenter" class="commenter">}}James Culbertson
+_January 20, 2012 at 8:46 am_

+>Thanks Ryan.
+Good point on checking the views created for the dynamic pages.
+Then for the next step you could skip to the results page by using the “Navigate()” method to go to the page by inserting the appropriate url and query params for the routing to consume.

+****

+{{< figure src="http://1.gravatar.com/avatar/bbb93ca63414691dd427a80c4f50d9e2?s=44&d=http%3A%2F%2F1.gravatar.com%2Favatar%2Fad516503a11cd5ca435acc9bb6523536%3Fs%3D44&r=G" alt="Commenter" class="commenter">}}Karan
+_July 6, 2012 at 3:10 am_

+>Thanks for the article.
+I tried SimpleBrowser, and its significantly faster than running Watin tests.
+Unfortunately, SimpleBrowser does not support Ajax calls.
+Is Watin the best option for running javascript code?
+I read around that Selenium has a headless browser that supports javascript – maybe worth having a look at?

+****

+{{< figure src="http://1.gravatar.com/avatar/7d7f3a3ae79c647242de191255ce6a36?s=44&d=http%3A%2F%2F1.gravatar.com%2Favatar%2Fad516503a11cd5ca435acc9bb6523536%3Fs%3D44&r=G" alt="Commenter" class="commenter">}}James Culbertson
+_July 6, 2012 at 7:52 am_

+>@Karan,
+Watin will definitely work OK for Javascript code, but it is much slower as it is calling through the actual browser.
+I think Selenium is worth a look for this purpose, I’ll take a look at it and write an article about that, thanks for the comments.

  [1]: http://specflow.org/
  [2]: http://blog.stevensanderson.com/2010/03/03/behavior-driven-development-bdd-with-specflow-and-aspnet-mvc/